dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 azd infra synth
 ```

-After this command is executed in the starter template example used in this guide, the following files are created:
+After this command is executed in the starter template example used in this guide, the following files are created in the _AppHost_ project directory:

 - _infra/main.bicep_: Represents the main entry point for the deployment.
 - _infra/main.parameters.json_: Used as the parameters for main Bicep (maps to environment variables defined in _.azure_ folder).